-Skates can be purchased several locations, including:
+Skates can be purchased at several locations, including:

-Al Anderson Source for Sports
+Al Anderson's Source for Sports

 Top Shelf Sports

-Larry's Sport Exchange
+Larry's Sports Exchange

 Saskatoon Sports Exchange

-Picking the right figure skate shop: go to an experienced figure skate fitter - one who will sell you equipment that is appropriate for your skater’s strength, technical level, and ability.
+There are many things you can do to help ensure that your skater gets the best possible result.
+Think about your budget; it will be helpful to the skate fitter to know what sort of price range you are thinking of.
+Go to an experienced figure skate fitter - one who will sell you equipment that is appropriate for your skater’s strength, technical level, and ability.
 For a young skater, a stiff, top-of-the-price-range boot is usually the wrong choice.
-There are few things as damaging to a skater’s progress as trying to skate in a boot that’s too stiff for them.
+It can be damaging to a skater’s progress if they are trying to skate in a boot that’s too stiff for them.
 It doesn't allow their ankles to bend properly.

 Professional fitters have a variety of other tools to help custom fit every boot.
 Bring your old skates.
 A used pair of skates tells a story.
 They tell the fitter about the strength of the skater, whether the skates have been tied properly during use, and many other things that help the fitter determine what boot the skater should be moving into.
-Bring the socks/tights that you usually skate in; this is important in getting an accurate fit.
+Bring the socks/tights that you usually skate in; this is also important in getting an accurate fit.

 Used boots will need punching out in the ankle area for a comfortable fit.
 Properly done, punching is a precise adjustment that takes some time.
 Over-punching (making too much room in the boot) can cancel out all the advantages you got from having a carefully fitted boot.

 Most skate brands use a technology that allows the boot to flex and bend in the ankle area while still being tied tight for support.
-However, even though the heat moulding process fits the boot to the foot, the skater will still have to physically break in the crease area.
+However, even though the heat molding process fits the boot to the foot, the skater will still have to physically break in the crease area.
 Walking around in the skates at home, or doing squats while the skates are properly tied, will help break in the crease area.

 Some boots may need punching out in the ankle area for a comfortable fit.
 If you are having your boots punched, allow at least twenty minutes in the shop.
 Properly done, punching is a precise adjustment that takes some time.
 Over-punching (making too much room in the boot) can cancel out all the advantages you got from having a carefully fitted boot.

-Keeping on Top of Changes
+Keeping on top of changes: